In many cases, pagination is not an option for loading content, you will need to either

 5) From the drop-down menu, choose whether you would like to scroll down to the bottom of the page or scroll down for one screen.

 It is easy to set up for infinitive loading but to find the most appropriate settings, you might want to test running the task to see if you’ve assigned enough scroll times and if the scrolling is working with the right pace.

 2) Click "Load more" button

-In addition to infinitive scrolling, some webpage requires clicking on the "Load More" button as more content loads dynamically via AJAX.
+In addition to infinitive scrolling, some webpage requires clicking on the "Load More" button or "Show More" button as more content loads dynamically via AJAX.